cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > after broadcasting, data for rank 1 is:  [0 1 2 3 4 5 6 7 8 9]
 > ```

-As we can see, the values in the array at process with rank 0 have been broadcast to the rest of the processes in the communicator group.
+As we can see, the values in the array at the process with rank 0 have been broadcast to the rest of the processes in the communicator group.